International Plaza (Singapore): Amenities and architecture

 The architectural firm Ang Kheng Leng and Associates (1955–97), later Ang Kheng Leng and Partners (1997–2005), designed the International Plaza.
 Integrating apartments, sports facilities, offices and a retail mall in a single building, International Plaza epitomises the concept of living and working in the financial hub of the city.
 The building's design aspires to set a concept of work-life balance for its occupants, with its multiple functions and vertically stacked amenities.
 International Plaza achieves its objective as a self-sufficient, downtown apartment block, making it one of the most highly successful projects of this nature to date.

 Located on a 6,976-square metre (75,090 square feet) site at the junction of Choon Guan Street and Anson Road, the 50-storey commercial and residential skyscraper comprises a seven-storey triangular podium that houses a shopping centre and multi-storey carpark, and a 43-storey, octagonal-shaped tower block for offices, apartments and penthouses.
 International Plaza is a large mixed development with a total gross floor area of 137,930 square metres (1,484,700 square feet), built around two large internal courtyards.
 The entire complex is fully air-conditioned, and serviced by 20 high-speed lifts and four escalators.

 The shopping mall with 270 shops is located on the ground to third storey, and the carpark, from the fourth to eighth storey.
-The car-parking area on the lower levels had its own lift system which, unfortunately during peak hours, resulted in much confusion and traffic congestion until the whole system was completely upgraded in 1985 as part of an interior retrofitting.
+The car-parking area on the lower levels had its own lift system which, during peak hours, resulted in much confusion and traffic congestion until the whole system was completely upgraded in 1985 as part of an interior retrofitting.

 The 388-unit offices are spread over the ninth to 35th storey on the tower block.
 The complex offers a swimming pool, health club and other recreational facilities on the 36th storey.
 The residential block, which is located from the 37th to 50th storey, offers a variety of apartments, from single-room, two-bedroom, three-bedroom apartments to four-bedroom penthouses on the top floor.
 The building has a roof garden with scenic views of the city for its residents.